raspberrypisig/gameport-joystick-arduino-rpi/README.md

 Need to decide on message format to send.

 ## On the Raspberry Pi side
-1. Create a virtual serial port using  python evdev library (uinput)
+1. Create a virtual input device using  python evdev library (uinput)
 2. Receive data from serial (USB) and send evdev events to Linux input subsystem
 3. Configure retropie to recognise the joystick.

+## Progress
+1. Can create virtual input device using Python library evdev.
+It shows up using evtest command, and the capabilities are also shown.
+2.
+3.